 - Satisfying the Senate clause when multiple provinces are included in one region

-For a brief overview of how DMP works, check out the two-minute video below.
+For an overview of how DMP would work in Canada, check out the five-minute video found below.
 For further information, see the FAQ and How It Works pages.

 This video was published by Elections PEI to educate Islanders on the plebiscite being held this fall.
 For more information about the PEI plebiscite, vist www.yourchoicepei.ca.